 A study of the works of a single major author (British or American), such as Chaucer, Milton, or Faulkner.
-Spring 2009: Chaucer.

-Note: This is a topics course that may be taken for credit two times providing that the course covers a different period each time.
+Note: This is a topics course that may be taken for credit two times providing that the course covers a different author each time.